tgilholm/PirateGame/README.md

   1. Clone the repository and open in an IDE like VSCode or equivalent.
   2. Run `npm install` to update and install all dependencies.
   3. Execute `npm run build:all` to compile all TypeScript files.
 This step is necessary to convert TypeScript code to JavaScript that can run in the browser and on the server.
   4. Make any changes required, push to a separate branch and make a pull request.
+Remember to get your branch up to date with main first using `git rebase`.

 ## NPM Scripts
 To execute these, enter `npm run` then the name of the script: